Finite quotients of 3-manifold groups: Introduction

 \subsection{Acknowledgements}

 We would like to thank Ian Agol, Jordan Ellenberg, Ian Hambleton, Emmanuel Kowalski, Yuan Liu, Alan Reid, and Akshay Venkatesh for helpful conversations and comments on the manuscript.
 The first author was supported by a Clay Research Fellowship and NSF grant DMS-2101491.
-The second author was partially supported by a Packard Fellowship for Science and Engineering, NSF CAREER grant DMS-1652116, and NSF Waterman Award DMS-2140043.
+The second author was partially supported by a Packard Fellowship for Science and Engineering, NSF grants DMS-1652116 and DMS-2140043, the Radcliffe Institute for Advanced Study at Harvard University, and a MacArthur Fellowship.